Trusted WordPress tutorials, when you need them most.

 Method 1: Adding a New Super Admin User in WordPress Multisite

-This method is easy, and if you are already logged in to your WordPress multisite as a Super Admin, then you can use it to add new users with Super Admin user roles.
+This method is easy, and if you are already logged in to your WordPress multisite as a Super Admin, you can use it to add new users with the Super Admin role.

+1. Navigate to Network Admin Users.
 Simply log in to the WordPress admin area and hover over the ‘My Sites’ menu at the top left corner of the screen.
+From there, navigate to the Network Admin » Users page.

 Managing network admin users in WordPress multisite